Pylons/pyramid/docs/narr/contextfinding.rst

 :ref:`urldispatch_chapter` and :ref:`hybrid_chapter`.

 There is only one :term:`view lookup` subsystem present in :app:`Pyramid`.
-Where appropriate, within this chapter, we describe how view lookup interacts with context finding.
+Where appropriate, we will describe how view lookup interacts with context finding.
 One chapter which follows describes :term:`view lookup`: :ref:`views_chapter`.

 Should I Use Traversal or URL Dispatch for Context Finding?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~